yackx/ipgo/content/classic/hangman/hangman.md

 ----E----E [A E P] Torso
 ```

-> *Note:* Displaying a gallow and an actual stickman will require more lines of code of their own than the complete implementation presented here.
-There is nothing wrong with that ; we simply prefer to keep things simple.
+> *Note:* Displaying a gallow and an actual stickman will require more lines of code on their own than the complete implementation presented here.
+There is nothing wrong with that fact; we simply prefer to keep things simple.

 ### Check game over

 The guessing player wins if the `word` matches the `secret`.
-They loose if the `limb` is the last one.
+They lose if the `limb` is the last one.
 Give them the courtesy to reveal the secret in that case.
 If neither `won()` or `lost()` are `true`, the game goes on!

 ```go
 // Check if player won